Seiad Valley AVA

 Seiad Valley is an American Viticultural Area (AVA) within Siskiyou County located in northwestern California, adjacent to the Klamath River about 15 mi south of Oregon border.
-It was established on May 18, 1994 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Brian J. Helsaple of Seiad Valley Vineyards proposing a viticultural area in Siskiyou County known as "Seiad Valley."
+It was established as the nation's 125^{th}, the state's 73^{rd} and the county's initial appellation on May 19, 1994 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Brian J. Helsaple of Seiad Valley Vineyards proposing a viticultural area in Siskiyou County known as "Seiad Valley."
 The viticultural area encompassed approximately 2160 acre cultivating 2.5 acre under vine.
-The plant hardiness zone is 8b.
 Seiad Valley Vineyards was the only commercial grower and the only wine producer active within the appellation.
 Seiad Valley Vineyards has since ceased business operations and the appellation currently exists only on paper with the TTB.

 History

-The name "Seiad" was originally spelled "Sciad", and the creek and valley were called that by the trappers "before the prospectors came in 1850."
+The name "Seiad" (/en/ SAY-ad) was originally spelled "Sciad", and the creek and valley were called that by the trappers "before the prospectors came in 1850."
 Sometime after 1871, the spelling of the name changed to "Seiad."
 In "Gold Mining from Scott Bar to Happy Camp," by J.B.
 Grider, the following description appears:

 Seiad is a small valley two miles long and one mile wide * * *.There are two large creeks in Seiad, Grider Creek and Seiad Creek.
 Grider Creek flows north into the Klamath from the Marble Mountain territory.
 Seiad creek flows south into the Klamath from the Siskiyous and Red Mountain.

 The petitioner also provided a copy of a claim document dated August 26, 1942, which states the Grider Creek mining claim is "situate in the Seiad Mining District."